Verne Lundquist: Appearances in other media

-Lundquist played himself commentating on golf tournaments in the 1996 motion picture Happy Gilmore.
+Lundquist played himself commentating on golf tournaments in the 1996 motion picture Happy Gilmore, later reprising the role in the 2025 sequel, Happy Gilmore 2.

 Lundquist was a play-by-play announcer in the NBA Live 98 video game and was also the play-by-play announcer in the College Hoops 2K8 video game.

+A photo of Lundquist shaking hands with Tiger Woods at the Masters became a viral online meme in 2024.

 Memorable calls

 A famous pet phrase Lundquist used on occasion is "How do you DO!"; on a huge offensive or defensive play, a phrase he took from USC football broadcaster Pete Arbogast (who in turn took the phrase from venerable broadcaster Vin Scully).